 Culturally diverse experience

-As part of the Early Childhood-Middle Childhood and Middle Childhood-Early Adolescence programs, you have the opportunity to take part in an urban teaching experience each semester in Milwaukee.
+As part of the elementary/middle program, you have the opportunity to take part in an urban teaching experience each semester in Milwaukee.
 Collaborating with University of Wisconsin-Milwaukee’s Institute of Urban Education and the Milwaukee School System, you can participate in a two-week intensive intercultural teaching experience at Lincoln Avenue Elementary.

-Each May, as part of the UW-Platteville School of Education, you’re invited to participate in a two-week faculty led study abroad to the United Kingdom.
-You will spend two weeks visiting a variety of rural and urban schools in Grantham, Leicester City and London, England as well as visits to Edinburgh, Scotland and Cardiff, Wales.
+You’re invited to participate in a two-week faculty led study abroad to the United Kingdom, where you will spend two weeks visiting a variety of rural and urban schools in Grantham, Leicester City and London, England as well as visits to Edinburgh, Scotland and Cardiff, Wales.
 Housed in beautiful and historic Harlaxton Manor, you will return with a greater understanding of international education and an expanded worldview.

 Act 31: American Indian Tribes